sovrynn/ecdo/1-EVIDENCE/bible/README.md

 https://chatgpt.com/share/bde43e37-b063-4b41-8d7f-b25fcb751595

+## Psalms

+Psalm 104: “The waters stood above the mountains... they go up by the mountains” and Psalm 107 “The waves mount up to the heaven.”

 ## Four Horsemen of Revelations [3]

 I've been pondering the four horseman and that part of Revelation.
 Could they be representations of the ancient Sumerian gods - the planets?